 \section{Graph Classes}

-Having established preliminary theory and various structural bounds, let us investigate the dom-sat numbers for some fundamental classes of graphs: paths, cycles, and stars.
+Having established preliminary theory and various structural bounds, let us investigate the cov-sat numbers for some fundamental classes of graphs: paths, cycles, and stars.
 For paths, we first need the following technical lemma.

 \begin{lem} Let $T$ be a tree on $t \geq 3$ vertices with $t < 3j$ for some $j$.
 Then either $T$ is a star or there exist distinct, non-adjacent vertices $u,v \in V(T)$ such that $T-u-v$ contains no $j$-vertex path with an endpoint in $N(u) \cup N(v)$. \end{lem}